Was That Fair?

 - Is it possible for equal treatment to be unfair?

-Have the students write down what it means to be fair and then share their ideas with the class.
-Discuss and develop a class definition of fairness.
+Display the definitions of fairness from the handout below.
+Have the learners write down what they think fairness is.
+Discuss and come to a consensus definition of fairness.
 Save the definition for the next lesson.

 Strand PHIL.I Definitions of Philanthropy